Stockholm, Sweden is known to be an expensive city, but many travelers don't know that there are numerous free things to

 Consider a Swedish City Card, a travel discount card which offers travelers in Sweden cheap or free transportation in Swedish cities, along with many other discounts.

 You can visit beautiful churches and museums, see the changing of the guard at the King's residence and even laze on the beach—all without spending a Krona.
-As you travel, you'll want to speak a little Swedish so these phrases will help you connect with the locals.
+As you travel, you'll want to speak a little Swedish with phrases will help you connect with the locals.

 Take a look at this travel season's 10 best activities and sights in Stockholm that are ideal for a traveler on a budget.
 This free city map will get you started.

 The guard of the Swedish royal family consists of 30,000 individual guards.
 Watching this free 40-minute event in front of the residence of the King of Sweden is a very popular attraction in Stockholm.

 The Royal Guard ceremony is scheduled differently in the summer than in the winter.
 From April 23 to August 31, the ceremonial march through central Stockholm is accompanied by a full military band from the Swedish Armed Forces Music Center.
 On the King's birthday, April 30, the guards parade to the royal palace on horseback.